mykervens/botserv/README.md

 * Raspberry Pi 3 (Older versions do not have sufficient processing power, and if they work they will be very slow)
 * MicroSD Card (8 GB or larger)
-* Any analog speaker
-* USB Microphone.
-Tested with CM108-based microphones.

 ## Installation